scottwakeling/hikiwiki/README.md

 ## Build

-HikiWiki uses cabal, so building is easy:
+HikiWiki uses cabal.
+Use this shell script to cabal install and run tests:

     ./make.sh

 ## Install

 It's too early to bother with packaging, so just copy the HikiWiki binary to wherever you will serve your content from.
-You will also need to copy etc alongside it to have the default config templates and themes in place (needs fixing soon).
+You will also need to cp -r etc alongside it to have the default config, templates and themes in place (needs fixing soon).

 ## Setup